xRizwan/tRPC-chat/README.md

 DB_NAME = <db_name>
 ```

-Replace with your own secret keys.
+Replace with your own secret keys and then run the following commands.

 ```bash
 npm install